 What are the organs of the immune system?

-- The body’s own antibacterial substances can disable different pathogens from the environment at an early stage.
+- Antibacterial substances can kill germs right from the start.
 A certain enzyme found in saliva, the airways and tear fluid destroys the cell walls of bacteria.

-- Many pathogens that are breathed in get stuck to mucus in the bronchi and are then moved out of the airways by hair-like structures called cilia.
+- Mucus in the bronchi helps trap many of the germs we breathe in so they can be moved out of the airways by hair-like structures called cilia.

 The parts of the immune system

 The lymphatic system is composed of:

 Primary lymphoid organs: These organs include the bone marrow and the thymus.
 They create special immune system cells called lymphocytes.